Recap / The Simpsons S 20 E 14 In The Name Of The Grandfather

 - One Of These Is Not Like The Others: Homer says: "Let me say, I've always admired the Irish.
 Knute Rockne, Larry Bird and especially Mr.Potato Head."

-- Bart makes a derigatory remark about Belgium to which Marge replies: "Bart, if you hate Belgium so much: maybe I should take your Tintins away", to which Bart scaredly replies he'll be good, clutching a copy of The Crab With The Golden Claws
+- Bart makes a derogatory remark about Belgium to which Marge replies: "Bart, if you hate Belgium so much: maybe I should take your Tintins away", to which a scared Bart replies he'll be good, clutching a copy of The Crab With The Golden Claws.

 - When Marge chases Bart and Lisa upon the Giant's Causeway, a reference is made to the videogame Q-Bert.

-- The romantic couple Bart sees near the road are a reference to the film Once, with voice actors Glen Hasard and Markéta Irglová resprising their roles from that film.
+- The romantic couple Bart sees near the road are a reference to the film Once, with voice actors Glen Hasard and Markéta Irglová reprising their roles from that film.

 - Homer references Angela's Ashes: "So I hope you'll forgive two well-meaning Americans for trying to take Ireland back to the good old days of "Angela's Ashes"".